Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Renormalization and construction of the rough distribution

 \end{remark} We split the proof of this theorem according to the various components.
 We start by the convergence of $X^\eps$ to $X$.
-Then we also give a full proof for $X^{\Diamond 2}$.
-For the other components we only prove the crucial estimates.
+We also give a full proof for $X^{\diamond 2}$.
+For the other components we only give the crucial estimates.